 Whereas Lotte travels to Honduras to visit the Copàn Mayan ruins, I board a bus, bound for a cloud forest named Biotopo del Quetzal.
-The word quetzal refers to a gorgeous species of trogon, the resplendent quetzal (Pharomachrus mocinno) – the national bird of Guatemala, whose image is found on the country’s flag and coat of arms, and which also lends its name to the Guatemalan currency.
-In this forest, I hope to observe this legendary bird.
+The word quetzal refers to a gorgeous species of trogon, the resplendent quetzal (Pharomachrus mocinno).
+This magnificent bird is the national bird of Guatemala, whose image is found on the country’s flag and coat of arms, and which also lends its name to the Guatemalan currency.

-During the following days, I roam the cloud forest in search of the quetzal.
+During the following days, I roam the cloud forest, hoping to observe this legendary bird.
 The vegetation here is indeed lush, the huge trees festooned with epiphytes: mosses, lichens, ferns, and various seed plants, mostly bromeliads, of the pineapple family (Bromeliaceae), and orchids.

 There, high up in a tree, sits a gorgeous male resplendent quetzal, and, what is more important, it is not moving.
 Here is my chance to get photographs!
 I sneak closer to the tree, but from this angle a photograph of the bird is not possible.
-I shall have to do with pictures from where I first saw it, far away or not.
+I shall have to do with pictures from the road, far away or not.